pagkly/Zed/Investopedia/Investing/CV .md

 ### Coefficient of Variation in Excel

-The coefficient of variation formula can be performed in Excel by first using the standard deviation function for a data set.
+The coefficient of variation formula can be performed in Excel by first using the [[Standard Deviation]] function for a data set.
 Next, calculate the mean using the Excel function provided.
-Since the coefficient of variation is the standard deviation divided by the mean, divide the cell containing the standard deviation by the cell containing the mean.
+Since the coefficient of variation is the [[Standard Deviation]] divided by the mean, divide the cell containing the [[Standard Deviation]] by the cell containing the mean.

 #### Coefficient Of Variation (CV)